Skills Development Pi Coding Agent For Terminal Development

 Safety Defaults

 Pi is local and not sandboxed by default.
 Treat extensions, packages, skills, shell commands, and project-local .pi resources as code with the permissions of the Pi process.
+Project trust only guards which project inputs load — it is not a sandbox.
 For untrusted repos or unattended automation, isolate with Docker, OpenShell, Gondolin, a VM, or a remote sandbox.

 Do not store secrets in project files.
 Prefer env vars, ~/.pi/agent/auth.json, OAuth via /login, or command-backed secret lookups in models.json/provider config.